Vincent Jackson: College career

 Jackson enrolled at the University of Northern Colorado and played for the Northern Colorado Bears football team from 2001 to 2004 UNC was one of the few colleges that recruited Jackson out of high school.
 One of the few true freshmen to ever play for Northern Colorado, Jackson earned All-American honors as a punt returner, scoring the first time he ever touched a ball on a punt return against Adams State College.
 He became Northern Colorado's all-time leader in receptions, receiving yards (game & season), kick return yards, punt return yards, and receiving touchdowns.
 His senior season was highlighted by a 13-catch, 249-yard, three-touchdown effort against Florida Atlantic.
 Jackson is the all-time career record holder in receiving yards and yards per catch among various other, game, season, and career records.

 Jackson also started for Northern Colorado in basketball, playing for two seasons at UNC and leading the team in scoring both years.

+On October 9, 2021, Jackson became the second football player at University of Northern Colorado to be honored with a Jersey retirement.